georgiatomova/adjustment-energy-intake/README.md

 ## 3. Simulation

+The main simulation is contained in the file [simulations_nutrition_adjustment_20_11_13.R](simulations_nutrition_adjustment_20_11_13.R).

 Two datasets are simulated - with and without the presence of confounding by common causes of diet (i.e. determinants of dietary intake), but otherwise identical.
+The specific path coefficients have been chosen to correspond to specific causal effects after re-scaling of the variables.
+The file [path_coefficient_spreadsheet.xlsx](path_coefficient_spreadsheet.xlsx) contains the formula used.

 The simulated variables are:
 * non-milk extrinsic sugars (NMES) - **the exposure**
 * carbohydrates (CRB)
 * fibre (FBR)